Aditya-14581/Full_Stack_E-commerce_Application_using_Sanity_Stripe/README.md

 5. Build and start the development server: `npm run dev`
 6. Open your browser and visit `http://localhost:3000` to view the application.

-## Conclusion

-This project showcases the development of a feature-rich E-commerce application using a modern tech stack.
-By following React, Next.js, Stripe, and Sanity best practices, you have learned advanced techniques for building scalable and optimized web applications.
-The integration of Stripe ensures secure payments, while Sanity simplifies content management, allowing for easy updates to the application's content.
-Feel free to explore and customize this project further to suit your specific E-commerce requirements.